 While the 2014 Report is uncertain about the overall change in precipitation amounts, it does point to an expected sharp decrease in summertime precipitation, of as much as 30% by the end of the century.
 Coupled with an already dry summer climate, this could have profound implications for the types of vegetation that will dominate in the future.

-Extreme winter precipitation events which are expected to result from climate change may lead to more severe flooding and risk to infrastructure, and decreased water quality as more sediment and pollutants become mobilized.
+Extreme winter precipitation events which are expected to occur more frequently may lead to more severe flooding, risk to infrastructure, and decreased water quality as more sediment and pollutants become mobilized.
 Increased sediment mobility and flows resulting from these events can in turn bury salmonid eggs and reduce salmonid survival.

 A shift in precipitation towards increased rain and decreased snow is expected as average atmospheric temperatures continue to increase.
 This will result in reduced snowpack in many areas, which will impact the timing and magnitude of river flows as snows melt.
 It may also exacerbate water temperature increases, and change the quantity and quality of spawning habitat for various salmonid species that utilize snowmelt driven streams.